 The result?
 A massively repeatable and cost-effective solution for African youth, designed measurably impact 1 million students, and reach 4 million students more broadly each year.

-Read the Brookings' Millions Learning in-depth case study on our scale and expansion.
+Read Brookings' Millions Learning in-depth case study on our scale and expansion for more.